smastrom/react-rating/README.md

 <br />

-### Stars
+### Using included shapes

-`react-rating` ships with six curated most-common shapes that you can import and use:
+`react-rating` ships with six most-common shapes that you can import and use:

 ```js
 import { ThinStar } from '@smastrom/react-rating';